We’re not used to seeing the term waterproof when reviewing audio devices.

 So niche that we wouldn’t be surprised if you’re unable to buy the ones featured in this video in some regions.

-With that in mind, we’ve decided to bequeath onto you all you need to know to identify a good pair of swimming headphones for yourself.
+With that in mind, we’ve decided to bequeath to you all you need to know to identify a good pair of swimming headphones for yourself.

 Here are the most important things to keep in mind: